-Your doctor may advise you to take certain measures to prepare for a
+Your doctor may ask you to take certain steps to prepare for a

-- not using a bronchodilator or other type of inhaled medication prior to testing
+- avoiding use of a bronchodilator or other inhaled

-- not smoking for several hours before the
+- avoiding smoking for several hours before the

-- You will hold this air for a count of 10.
+- You will hold this air for a count of 10 or so.